moonytheloony/Blog-Web/content/post/Use ElasticSearch and Kibana to Monitor Your Service Fabric Application Logs.md

 {{< img src="/Search Logs on Kibana.png" alt="Search Logs on Kibana" >}}

 There are several other plugins and management options available for ElasticSearch.
 If you want to explore those in detail, visit the [elastic.co](https://www.elastic.co/guide/index.html) website.

+> **[Russ Cam](http://forloop.co.uk/blog)** pointed out the differences in deploying the cluster through ARM template (the recommended approach) and through Marketplace:

+> With the ARM template, you don't need to ssh into the Kibana VM to change the configuration; when you specify to use an external load balancer, an internal load balancer resource is also deployed and Kibana is configured to use this to communicate with the cluster. ip tables port forwarding rules are set up to allow two different load balancers (internal and external) to communicate with the cluster on different backend ports.

+> The template also does not (currently) configure SSL/TLS, so it is recommended to set this up too.

 {{< subscribe >}}